alexisbellido/golang-tests/README.rst

   $ docker start mygo-1
   $ docker exec -it mygo-1 /bin/bash

-I think I may not need to do the ssh thing because I can just run anything on the container, including git pul, from the host.
+You may not need to container running because you can execute commands from the host.
 Here's just executing a compiled Go program but nothing will continue running later.

 .. code-block:: bash